Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20230328-intro-to-python-3/lesson.md

 The code above runs the same as `!which python`.
 `subprocess.run` passes each element of a list as an argument to the shell.

-It's unfortunately not as tidy looking, but it does allow for more robust code that can be converted to Python packages or functions without rewriting!
+It's unfortunately not as tidy looking, but it does allow for more robust code that can be converted to Python scripts without rewriting!

 ---
 ### 1.3 **`math`** ematics